Studio DAR Sutton

-By its nature-culture vocation, D'Arts et de rêves offers an experience combining appropriation of nature territory and artistic creation.
-To this end, it has established and operates a seven-acre cultural park open to all, where sculptures and areas for creating are set up, as a place of creation and dissemination, that is a residence open to artists of the three targeted disciplines.
-The residency time allows artists to explore, to experiment, to develop their projects and their art in a spirit of innovation, interdisciplinary sharing, as well as sharing with the arts community and the people of the region.
+By its nature-culture vocation, D'Arts et de rêves offers an experience combining appropriation of the natural environment with artistic creation.
+To this end, it has established and operates a seven-acre cultural park open to all, where sculptures and artwork are installed, as well as a creative space open to artists of the three targeted disciplines.
+The residency allows artists to explore, to experiment, to develop their projects and their art in a spirit of innovation, interdisciplinary sharing, as well as sharing with the arts community and the people of the region.

 D’Arts et de rêves is not only rooted in the community, but it is also open to local, regional, and national communities.
 The beautiful natural environment of the region, in addition to its artistic vitality, provides an environment conducive to resourcing and creation.

-- City of Sutton in the Eastern Townships in Québec where culture and nature build on one another.
+- Town of Sutton in the Eastern Townships of Québec where culture and nature converge, fostering a fertile environment for creation.

-- In the heart of a vibrant, diverse, and dynamic arts community: Sutton has the highest density of artists in Canada and includes art galleries, artists' studios, and a theater where shows and films can be enjoyed.
+- In the heart of a vibrant, diverse, and dynamic artistic community: Sutton has a high density of artists and features art galleries, artists studios, and a theater where shows and films can be enjoyed.

 - An environment where both French and English cultures merge to form today’s Québecois culture.